nnellans/terraform-guide/README.md

   location = "someLocation
 }
 ```
-- In the example above, the resource type is `azurerm_storage_account` and if we look at the beginning of the resource type we can tell that it comes from the `azurerm` Provider.
-Each Provider supports its own set of resource types.
-Each Provider also defines the acceptable parameters to use for each resource type.
-Check your Provider's documentation to learn more about the supported resource types and their supported parameters
+- In this example, the resource type is `azurerm_storage_account` and if we look at the beginning of the resource type we can tell that it comes from the `azurerm` Provider.
+  - Each Provider supports its own set of resource types
+  - Each Provider also defines the acceptable parameters to use for each resource type
+  - Check your Provider's documentation to learn more about the supported resource types and their supported parameters
-- Terraform also supports a number of 'Meta-Arguments' that are available to use for each `resource` block, such as `depends_on`, `count`, `for_each`, `provider`, `lifecycle`, and `provisioner`
+- Terraform also supports a number of *Meta-Arguments* that are available to use for each `resource` block, such as `depends_on`, `count`, `for_each`, `provider`, `lifecycle`, and `provisioner`
-- Further below, this guide will go over the `count`, `for_each`, and `lifecycle` meta-arguments.
+- This guide will go over the `count`, `for_each`, and `lifecycle` meta-arguments.
 But, for the others I would suggest reading the [documentation](https://www.terraform.io/language/resources/syntax#meta-arguments) for more information

 # Child Modules (aka Modules)